testgram/docs.testgram.ai/docs/event/event.md

 # Introduction to Events
 Events are issues that occur while a [Player](/player/player) is running a simulation.

+It's easiest to compare these to the types of events that you would send a tool like Sentry, Datadog, or Splunk.

+The types of Events are highly configurable using:
+* Listeners (Plugins):
+* Custom Event API:

+## Event API

 The events that Testgram listens for can be customized using our

 Testgram listens for a few basic events out of the box, but this is one of the most customizable